colinhuliselan/PersonalProjects/ClassifyingReturningCustomers/README.md

 # Predicting which customers will return

 > ## Tl;dr
+> - See [`returning_customers.md`](returning_customers.md) for code and a detailed discussion.
 > - Used the [Pareto/NBD](https://doi.org/10.1287/mnsc.33.1.1) and [BG/NBD](https://doi.org/10.1287/mksc.1040.0098) model to predict which customers will return over the next half year on the [CDNOW dataset](https://www.brucehardie.com/datasets/).
 > - Models outperformed a heuristic basline based on when the customer last made a purchase.
 > - Differences between models were small, with Pareto/NBD performing slightly better on AUROC and log-loss
 > - Popular P(alive) statistic is not approporiate for this task.
 We provide an alternative 'return probability' in code.
 > - Software/packages used: `R`, [`dplyr`](https://cran.r-project.org/web/packages/dplyr/index.html), [`BTYD`](https://CRAN.R-project.org/package=BTYD), [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html)
-> - See [`returning_customers.md`](returning_customers.md) for code and a detailed discussion.

 ## Motivation
 Predicting a customer's purchase behaviour is a central subject within data science for (e-)commerce.
 In this project we look at one specific prediction, which is that of figuring out which of our customers will return over the next period.
 Here, accurate predictions could be of great value, for example in guiding marketing efforts.
-For instance we might want to target campaigns that promote activity to those customers who we expect to not return in the near future.
+For instance we might want to target campaigns that promote activity towards those customers who we expect to not return in the near future.
 On the other hand we might want to 'reward' those who will.

 ## Data
 We use the [CDNOW dataset](https://www.brucehardie.com/datasets/), which consists of transaction records for all ~70k purchases made by ~23k customers for a CD retailer.
 The data spans the period ranging from 1997-01-01 until 1998-06-30, of which we use the first year to train and the last half-year as a hold-out period.